FundingCircle/swift-style-guide/README.md

 }
 ```

-* **5.1.5** As a general rule of thumb, it is better to separate your `it` blocks into one `expect` per block.
+* **5.1.5** As a general rule of thumb, it is better to separate your tests into multiple`it` blocks rather than having one large `it` block.
 This allows you to more easily figure out which part of test failed.

+*Note: This is a recent convention.
+Many of our older tests have many expect statements grouped under a single `it` block.

 ```swift
 // PREFERRED